-Regardless of whether you're hunting deer, hogs, elk or any other big-game species in North America or Africa, all of the choices on our list of the best hunting rifles deliver great performance at a reasonable price.
-Continue reading to learn all about our choices for the best budget hunting rifles.
+Regardless of whether you're hunting deer, hogs, elk or any other big-game species in North America or Africa, all of the choices on our list of the best hunting rifles deliver great performance at a reasonable price point.

-Though Thompson Center is best known for producing high-quality muzzleloaders, the company manufactures some nice rifles as well.
-It's not the prettiest rifle in the world, but the Thompson Center Compass is accurate, lightweight, has an adjustable trigger, features a 60-degree bolt handle to facilitate rapid cycling and the barrel is threaded for a suppressor.
+Though Thompson Center is best known for producing high-quality muzzleloaders, the company manufactures some nice rifles, too.
+It's not the prettiest rifle in the world, but the Thompson Center Compass is accurate, lightweight, has an adjustable trigger, features a 60-degree bolt handle to facilitate rapid cycling, has a detachable magazine and the barrel is threaded for a suppressor.

 Savage Arms made a name for itself over the past few decades by manufacturing budget hunting rifles for hunters who wanted a reasonably priced, no-frills rifle to take afield.
 The Axis is the latest rifle in their lineup.
-The Axis will never win any awards in a beauty contest and it doesn't have a lot of bells and whistles, but it's very affordable, lightweight, incredibly accurate, and otherwise gets the job done.
+The Savage Axis will never win any awards in a beauty contest and it doesn't have a lot of bells and whistles.
+But, it's very affordable, lightweight, incredibly accurate, has a detachable box magazine and otherwise gets the job done.

 Mossberg developed a name for itself by building high-quality shotguns at a reasonable price.
-They recently crossed over into the rifle market, but they are still abiding by the same mantra.
+They recently crossed over into the rifle market, where they still abide by the same mantra.
 They aimed to change the game with the Mossberg Patriot by selling the rifle at an extremely reasonable price and offering features such as a drop-box magazine, a recessed crown, a fluted barrel and an adjustable trigger standard on all versions of the rifle.

 Weatherby rifles are known traditionally for two things: being accurate and being expensive.
 Well, that changed with the Weatherby Vanguard Series 2.
 It still comes with a sub-MOA (less than 1 inch at 100 yards) guarantee.
-However, the Vanguard Series 2 is significantly less expensive than the other rifles Weatherby produces.
+However, the Vanguard Series 2 is significantly less expensive than the other bolt action rifles Weatherby produces.

-The Ruger American has everything you could ever want in a budget hunting rifle: it's lightweight, reliable and extremely accurate.
+The Ruger American has everything you could ever want in a budget hunting rifle: it's lightweight, reliable, features the Ruger Marksman Adjustable Trigger, and is extremely accurate.
 Though it doesn't come with the same sub-MOA guarantee as a Weatherby rifle, don't be surprised if your Ruger American delivers that level of performance.

 What do you think of our choices for the best budget hunting rifles?
 Did we miss any?